-Scroll down to vote in today’s polls, and be sure to click here to download the printable image of the complete Superhero Showdown bracket.
+Scroll down to vote in today's polls.
 Day Four polls will close in exactly 48 hours, at 12:30 PM ET on August 11.
 Be sure to vote in our Day Three match-ups: Thor vs. Martian Manhunter; Ghost Rider vs. Hellboy; Green Lantern vs. The Great Machine; and The Punisher vs. The Spirit.

 Science Gone Wrong Showdown, Round One: Hulk vs. The Flash